kevin-montrose/Sigil/README.markdown

 The methods `DefineLabel` and `MarkLabel`, and the instruction family `Branch*` and `Leave` are provided to specify control flow.
 Sigil will verify that control transfer is legal, with one important caveat.

 At this time Sigil *does not* infer the state of the stack after an unconditional control flow transfer (which are `Branch()` and `Leave()`).
-Immediately after such and instruction, you must mark a label with a "stack assertion" to continue.
+Immediately one of these instructions, you must mark a label with a "stack assertion" to continue.

 For example:
 ```